Create a Color Scheme

 chrome/theme/color-schemesfolder.
 And openapply-cs.cssin any text editor.

+There are three list in apply-cs.css.
+Each list makes the color scheme available to the browser, extensions, and wallpapers.
 You can use find & replace (ctrl+f) to add your theme into the lists, or do it manually:

-- replace "YourName" with the name of your theme. (there are 5 YourName's)
+- replace "YourName" with the name of your theme (there are 5 YourName's).

 Editting the Color Scheme (Part 1)